Michael Madigan won’t run for commiteeperson, marking full stop end to his political career

-Madigan won’t run for commiteeperson, marking full stop end to his political career
+Madigan won’t run for committeeperson, marking full stop end to his political career

 Ald.
 Marty Quinn (13th) is circulating petitions for the 13th Ward spot after Madigan, 81, opted not to run.
 Madigan’s racketeering trial is set for April 1 — 13 days after the March 19 Illinois primary.

-Former Illinois House Speaker Mike Madigan will not seek reelection as a Cook County Democratic commiteeperson, marking the end to a troubled chapter in Illinois politics and the indicted Democrat’s record-setting political career.
+Former Illinois House Speaker Mike Madigan will not seek reelection as a Cook County Democratic committeeperson, marking the end to a troubled chapter in Illinois politics and the indicted Democrat’s record-setting political career.

 Madigan has held the post since 1969.
 Ald.
 Marty Quinn (13th) is circulating petitions for the 13th Ward spot after Madigan, 81, opted not to run, according to Quinn’s spokeswoman.